MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 8, Windows Server 2008, and Windows 2012 by using the Windows Update tool provided with these systems.
-Also, if Microsoft Security Update Services is installed on the server, much of the update process can be automated internally by the organization’s IT department.
+Also, if Microsoft Security Update Services is installed on the server, much of the update process can be automated internally by the organization's IT department.

 ## Chapter 2: Securing the server operating system